2015 Monaco GP2 Series round: Feature race

 Maricello's super soft tyres began to degrade quickly, allowing Rossi and Vandoorne to draw closer over the next two laps.
 Rossi caught Maricello by the start of the sixth lap but the latter remained on the circuit.
 King, who was delayed by a long queue of vehicles behind him, was the first driver to make a scheduled pit stop on the same lap and rejoined the track in clear air.
 On lap eight, Matsushita collided heavily with de Jong at the Novelle chicane, causing him to retire and was later penalised with a three-place grid penalty for the sprint race after the stewards judged him to have missed the corner's braking point.
 De Jong was able to continue.
 Marciello made his pit stop for new tyres on the next lap, allowing Rossi and Vandoorne to move into first and second and both drivers built an advantage over the rest of the field.
-Maricello rejoined in eleventh, behind Pic, who made his pit stop one lap later.
+Maricello rejoined in 11th, behind Pic, who made his pit stop one lap later.
 Sørensen was placed into the Casino Hairpin barriers at the apex of the corner by Nato on lap ten, ending his race.
 Nato incurred a ten-second time penalty, but the safety car was not deployed.
 Markelov retired from the race in the pit lane with damage to his car after running off the circuit, and drove over a kerb at the exit to the left-hand Louis Chiron corner, launching him airborne into a trackside barrier.

 Rossi led Vandoorne by a second who pushed hard to stay with Rossi.
 Evans attempted to overtake Yelloly leaving the tunnel at the chicane but Yellowly steered into Evans, who was forced to retire on lap 18.
-The incident necessitated the activation of the virtual safety car (VSC) to allow track officials to clean the circuit.
-Rossi and Vandoorne elected to make pit stops for super soft tyres during the VSC with Vandoorne emerging in the lead.
+The incident necessitated the activation of the virtual safety car (VSC) on the next lap to allow track officials to clear the circuit of debris.
+Rossi and Vandoorne elected to make pit stops for super soft tyres during the VSC with Vandoorne emerging in the lead since cars were limited to 80 km/h.
 Leal moved into third despite making contact with Sirotkin.
 At the race's restart, Vandoorne extended his lead over Rossi by 3.4 seconds in one lap.
 This was the case until Rossi drove two seconds faster on the following lap and was half a second behind Vandoorne by the 23rd lap.
-Yelloly set the feature race's fastest time on the same lap, completing a circuit in 1 minute, 22.314 seconds.
+Yelloly set the feature race's fastest time on the same lap, completing a circuit in 1:22.314.
 Vandoorne's and Rossi's releases from their pit stall were investigated by the stewards but chose not to take any further action.
 A brief second VSC period was deployed when debris was located into Rascasse corner.
-Canamasas overtook Pic at Sainte Dévote to move into fourth at the beginning of the 28th lap.
+Canamasas overtook Pic at Sainte Dévote corner to move into fourth at the beginning of the 28th lap.